Kavala is the capital of the prefecture of Kavala and the second-largest city in northern Greece (after Thessaloniki).

 Kavala is known for its beautiful beaches.
-If you are located here in the summer, in just a few minutes drive east or west you can reach a very nice beaches, usually blue flag bearers.
+If you are located here in the summer, in just a few minutes’ drive east or west you can reach a very nice beach, usually blue flag bearers.

 You will enjoy the narrow, steep streets, beautiful colorful houses with beautiful facades in the Ottoman style, beautiful balconies full of flowers, and so on all the way up to the fortress.

-If you get tired stop by the beautiful cafe called Brik with magnificent, panoramic views of the entire city.
-It would be nice if you're lucky and run into available outdoor table on the terrace.
+If you get tired to stop by the beautiful cafe called Mpriki (Briki) with magnificent, panoramic views of the entire city.
+It would be nice if you’re lucky and run into an available outdoor table on the terrace.

 During our last stay, we learned that ordinary visitors are not allowed to take a look inside the hotel anymore.